Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste the full URL into the input box.
+1. Paste a full URL into the input box

-2. Run the tool to extract the path.
+2. Click Run Tool to extract the path

-4. Copy the result if needed for notes, routing, or comparison.
+4. Copy the result for debugging or reuse

 Common mistakes in sample input

-The user expects query parameters to stay in the output.
+The user expects the query string to be included in the result

-Fix: Use a URL parser if you also need query string details.
+Fix: This tool returns only the pathname.
+Use URL Splitter if you also need the query.

 Next steps